syllogismos/facebook-v-predicting-check-ins/Notes.md

     beta < 1 emphasizes precision, beta > 1 emphasizes recall.

-    For a single information need, Average Precision is the average of the precision value obtained for the set of top  k documents existing after each relevant document is retrieved, and this value is then averaged over information needs.
+    For a single information need, Average Precision is the average of the precision value obtained for the set of top  k documents existing **after each relevant document is retrieved**, and this value is then averaged over information needs.
 Say in the example where actual = [a,b,c] and predicted = [a,d,c] p1 = [a]/[a] = 1
     p2 = 0 because, `d` is not a relevant document. p3 = [a,c]/[a,d,c] = 2/3
-    map@3 = (1 + 1/2 + 2/3)/3
+    map@3 = (1 + 0 + 2/3)/3

 ### Data Notes: